Hans Conon von der Gabelentz: Life

-Born at Altenburg, Hans Conon von der Gabelentz studied finance, law and oriental languages at Leipzig University and the University of Göttingen.
+Born at Altenburg, von der Gabelentz studied finance, law and oriental languages at Leipzig University and the University of Göttingen.
 He entered the civil service in Saxe-Altenburg in 1830 and was promoted to parliamentary and government councillor in 1831.
 As the Landmarschall (Country Marshal) in the Grand Duchy of Weimar since 1847, he was present at the preliminary parliament for Frankfurt and then became one of the 17 intermediary agents for the Saxon Duchies.

 Later, he was interim parliamentary envoy until the dissolution of the parliament in July 1848.
 At the end of November, 1848, he was named Prime Minister of the Duchy of Altenburg and resigned in August 1849.
 In 1850, he went to the parliament in Erfurt as a member of the Staatenhaus.
 In 1851, the Landschaft of Saxe-Altenburg elected him President.
 Gabelentz died on 3 September 1874 at his family home at Lemnitz, near Triptis.
 His son Georg von der Gabelentz also became a famous sinologist.